Xiangtaokong/MiOIR/README.md

 Baidu Drive: [link](https://pan.baidu.com/s/1OCtPAv8sZe27mxBs-5HT_w?pwd=yxuw) Key: yxuw

-Please download MiO_test.zip and unzip it to `MiOIR/data`.
+Please download `MiO_test.zip` and unzip it to `MiOIR/data`.

 #### Setp 3 Edit the test yml file

 Edit the yml files in `MiOIR/options/test` that you need.

-You mainly need to modify the path of your model and data.
+Please modify the path of your model and data.

 #### Setp 4 Run the command